nixworks/public/news/2009/09/18/README.md

 ##### Brazil
 ### [ The Brazilian government announces a plan to ban sugarcane farming in the Amazon Rainforest and indigenous areas. ](/news/2009/09/18/the-brazilian-government-announces-a-plan-to-ban-sugarcane-farming-in-the-amazon-rainforest-and-indigenous-areas.md)
-_Context: Brazil, Amazon Rainforest, sugarcane, Government of Brazil_
+_Context: Amazon Rainforest, Brazil, sugarcane, Government of Brazil_

 ##### North Korea
 ### [ North Korean leader Kim Jong-il tells a visiting envoy of Chinese President Hu Jintao he is willing to engage in talks on his country's nuclear programme. ](/news/2009/09/18/north-korean-leader-kim-jong-il-tells-a-visiting-envoy-of-chinese-president-hu-jintao-he-is-willing-to-engage-in-talks-on-his-country-s-nuc.md)
-_Context: Hu Jintao, North Korea, Kim Jong-il, China, Chinese President_
+_Context: Chinese President, China, Hu Jintao, Kim Jong-il, North Korea_

 ##### Uruguay
 ### [ Uruguayan President Tabare Vazquez calls for an integrated Mercosur with a greater number of countries to make it more competitive overseas, but also demands greater balance inside the group among members. ](/news/2009/09/18/uruguayan-president-tabara-c-va-zquez-calls-for-an-integrated-mercosur-with-a-greater-number-of-countries-to-make-it-more-competitive-overse.md)